 The more prepared you are, the better your advisor will be able to help you.

-For questions with administrative issues, such as online registration for courses, contact Erin Reavy-Fredericks, the BE Undergraduate Program Coordinator.
+For questions with administrative issues, such as online registration for courses, contact BE Undergraduate Program Coordinator.
 You can also read more about the advance registration process here.
-Erin can also assist you with course permits, credit increases, worksheet issues, prerequisite questions, concentrations, study abroad & course rosters and registers.
+The UG coordinator can also assist you with course permits, credit increases, worksheet issues, prerequisite questions, concentrations, study abroad & course rosters and registers.

 Advising Quick Links